aws-samples/eks-workshop-v2/website/docs/observability/opensearch/control-plane-logs.md

 The following diagram provides an overview of the setup for this section.
 From left to right, the flow is as follows:

 1. Control plane logs are enabled in Amazon EKS, which sends logs to CloudWatch Logs
-2. A CloudWatch Logs subscription filter triggers a Lamdda function and sends it the log messages
+2. A CloudWatch Logs subscription filter triggers a Lambda function and sends it the log messages
 3. The Lambda function writes the control plane logs to an OpenSearch index
 4. A single OpenSearch index named `eks-control-plane-logs` stores all the control plane logs.
 Later in the lab we will see how we can filter the different log types within the OpenSearch dashboard